-As our town is not old, our school has not got a long history.
-The town was established in 1952 and the government at the time wanted it to be one of the most developed industrial settlements in the country.
-Earlier, there had been three villages in the area, which were put together and huge construction work began.
+Like our town, our school has not got a long history.
+The town itself was established in 1952 and the government at the time wanted it to be one of the most developed industrial settlements in the country.
+Earlier, there had been three villages in the area, which were united and huge construction work began.
 A few years later the first part of the chemical plant and the first few blocks of flats were built and inaugurated.

-In the early sixties there was a great need for a secondary school as the children living here had to travel to Miskolc to get secondary education.
+In the early sixties, there was a great need for a secondary school as the children living here had to travel to Miskolc to get secondary education.
 That is why in 1962, our school was established.
-In the first year it functioned as part of the Secondary Grammar School of Ózd, but a year later it gained independence.
+In the first year, it functioned as a branch of the Secondary Grammar School of Ózd, but a year later it gained independence.

 Our school has always taken demands into account and several changes in the curriculum have been made.
-Till 1991 the institution had provided correspondent classes as well for those who wanted to get GCSE while working.
+Till 1991, we had also provided correspondent classes for those who wanted to get GCSE while working.

-Electives, which were available for upper classes, were also introduced so that they could take up extra lessons in subjects such as Maths, History, Biology to prepare for the university entrance exams.
+Electives for upper classes were also introduced so that they could take up extra lessons in any subjects such as Maths, History, Biology to prepare for the university entrance exams.

-Fortunately there are more students applying for places in our school than we can accept; giving the chance to select those whose abilities are better, yet the interest in learning languages has shrunk.
-It has two reasons: students have realized that acquiring a foreign language is not enough, they want to learn other subjects as well, but it is vital for their future studies and jobs.
-The second reason is that there are schools close to us that are specialized in languages and students who want to study English or German choose those.
+Fortunately there are more students applying for places in our school than we can accept; giving the chance to select those whose abilities are better.
+Unfortunately, we experienced that the interest in learning languages had shrunk.
+It had two reasons: students realized that acquiring a foreign language was not enough, they wanted to learn other subjects as well, but it was vital for their future studies and jobs.
+The second reason was that there were schools close to us that are specialized in languages and students who want to study English or German choose those.

 To make our chances better we introduced a class specialized in computer studies and English or German.
 Nowadays, however, the demand for German studies is very low, so at present we offer a language preparatory English class for beginner students and those who learnt English in primary school.
-During their first year, students concentrate on English (12 lessons / week), another langauge (German, Russian, French or Latin) (3 lessons / week), ICT and (5 lessons / week).
-During the next four years, they also have quite a lot of language lessons a week (9 altogether) but they also learn everything ordinary classes do.
+During their first year, students concentrate on English (18 lessons / week) and ICT (3 lessons / week).
+During the next four years, they also have quite a lot of language lessons a week (5 English and a second language (3 lessons per week) that they can choose from French, German, Latin or Russian) but they also learn everything ordinary classes do.